JianClash/Snake-game/README.md

-A recreasion of the classic snake game
+### A recreasion of the classic snake game in python using the module pygame